Colt255Programmer/Instagram-Checker/README.md

 # How to Run it ?
+	Make sure you have installed chromedriver and added to classpath.
-        To run this navigate to the main directory (folder where you have all these files) in your terminal and run the word ruby followed
+	Installed ruby followed by gem watir.
+(Don't forget to add ruby to classpath) To run this navigate to the main directory (folder where you have all these files) in your terminal and run the word ruby followed
 	by the name of the file.
 Example: $ ruby Checker.rb